GokhanKASAPOGLU/DiscordSongBot/README.md

 4 Copy your TOKEN
 #you need to paste inside code

+# Add Your Discord Server

-5 Go to OAuth2 URL Generator
+  Go to OAuth2 URL Generator
   Select "Bot"
   Copy link and paste your browser

 # Secondly: Necessary for the bot to run
 1 Downland this